HL7/fhir-patient-correction/input/pagecontent/specification.md

 ### Security

-The Patient Request for Corrections workflow is a bidirectional communication between a patient (or their proxy) and a fulfiller.
+The Patient Request for Corrections workflow is a bidirectional communication between a requestor (or their proxy) and a fulfiller.
 Proper authentication is critical so that the communication is not exploited by malicious actors resulting in exposure of patient data.
 All transactions in the Patient Request for Corrections workflow must be secured appropriately with access to limited authorized individuals, data protected in transit, and appropriate audit measures taken.

 * Implementers **SHALL** be aware of and conform to [security guidance](http://hl7.org/fhir/R4/security.html) associated with FHIR transactions.
 * Systems **SHOULD** establish a risk analysis and management regime.